samypr100/setup-dev-drive/README.md

 When an absolute path is provided, make sure it's located outside `${{ github.workspace }}` otherwise `workspace-copy` can cause issues.

+#### `drive-type`

+Determines the type of drive, `Fixed` or `Dynamic`.
+There are performance tradeoffs between both, hence for the purposes of this action `Fixed` is used by default.
+`Dynamic` is useful when you want to cache the disk across job runs as it yields a smaller payload to cache when the job ends.

 #### `workspace-copy`